Campus Information Technology Services

 Faculty & Staff Personal Computers and Software

 IT is only funded for the dedicated computing needs of full-time employees.
 Unless otherwise funded, part-time staff will be expected to share computing resources with others in their department.
-Request from visiting, adjunct and other non-permanent faculty for computer hardware may be forwarded to their school’s deans for assistance with funding.
+Requests from visiting, adjunct and other non-permanent faculty for computer hardware may be forwarded to their college’s deans for assistance with funding.

-Department heads and school deans make the decisions of which computers in their respective areas are replaced or upgraded.
+Department heads and college deans make the decisions about which computers in their respective areas are replaced or upgraded.

 IT is responsible for providing a standard set of software for all university-owned PC’s.
 See Policy G-4 Software Management for more information.